masthead

 Climate change will give rise to different impacts in different countries, and different countries have different levels of development.
 Equity-weighted estimates of the (marginal) impact of greenhouse gas emissions reflect these differences.
 This paper analyses the impact of equity weighting on the marginal damage cost of carbon dioxide emissions, and reaches four main conclusions.
 First, equity-weighted estimates are substantially higher than estimates without equity-weights; equity-weights may even change the sign of the social cost estimates.
 Second, estimates differ by two orders of magnitude depending on the region to which the equity weights are normalised.
 Third, equity-weighted estimates are sensitive to the resolution of the impact estimates.
 Depending on the assumed intra-regional income distribution, estimates may be more than twice as high if national rather than regional impacts are aggregated.
 Fourth, variations in the assumed inequality aversion have different impacts in different scenarios, not only because different scenarios have different emissions and hence warming, but also because different scenarios have different income differences, different growth rates, and different vulnerabilities.

-Equity in climate-economy scenarios: the importance of subnational income distribution
+Equity in climate-economy scenarios: The importance of subnational income distribution

 Paul Baer